ReLink-Inc/RECAPS/README.md

 # RECAPS: Research Exploration and Collaboration Agent for Proposition Synthesis

 Welcome to RECAPS, a cutting-edge research copilot designed to revolutionize the way researchers approach complex questions and collaborate on projects.
-Our goal is to streamline the research process by leveraging advanced algorithms and natural language processing techniques to generate a comprehensive and intuitive representation of research findings.
+Our goal is to streamline the research process by leveraging Large Language Models, advanced algorithms/prompting techniques, and natural language processing techniques to generate a comprehensive and intuitive representation of research findings.

 ## Features